 The quality assurance review identified one significant deficiency in the Firm's system of quality control.
-The quality assurance review also identified three matters requiring improvement and one minor deficiency in the Firm's system of quality control.
+The quality assurance review also identified four matters requiring improvement and one minor deficiency in the Firm's system of quality control.

-To the audit of one PIE audit selected by the Authority for review it assigned a grade of 4 (significant improvements required).
+The audit of both PIE audits selected by the Authority for review were assigned a grade of 2 (limited improvements required).

-Whilst the sample selected was limited to one audit, the results from IAASA's review of BDO's audit is disappointing.
+The sample selected was limited to two audits and we are pleased to see the improved grading of our audits compared with the results from IAASA's 2020 review.
+Whilst we acknowledge that there is still room for improvement we believe that the results of the current review more accurately reflects the quality of the work undertaken by the Firm.
 We have met with IAASA during the review to discuss their findings and the results have been discussed internally with the Leadership Team and provided to the audit management team.
+We take the results of internal and external QARs very seriously and these results are taken into account in the appraisals of the individual partners concerned.

-We take the results of internal and external QARs very seriously and are taken into account in the appraisals of the individual partners concerned.
-Whilst file grades are driven by specific issues, we need to learn from both these findings and the findings on other firms and take appropriate action.
-These actions include the preparation of a formal Action Plan to address the individual findings and a focus on the themes emerging from these QARs in training.
+We continue to learn from the results of these reviews and take appropriate action to address the individual findings and focus on the themes emerging from these QARs in training.

-At the very core of our strategy is the view that a BDO audit is a quality product and whilst AQR grades are only one measure of audit quality they are an important one and we need to work hard to ensure that our files and processes are a proper reflection of the quality of our work.
+At the very core of our strategy is the view that a BDO audit is a quality product and whilst QAR grades are only one measure of audit quality they are an important one and we continue to work hard to ensure that our files and processes are a proper reflection of the quality of our work.

-The Firm is subject to inspection by the Professional Standards Department of Chartered Accountants Ireland for non-PIE audits.
+The Firm is subject to inspection by the Professional Standards Department of Chartered Accountants Ireland ("CARB") for non-PIE audits.
 The last quality review visit undertaken by CARB was finalised in 2019 and, whilst it was noted that audit work was generally of a good standard on the files reviewed, actions have been taken to address the small number of recommendations identified.